Loag/function-approximation/README.md

 # function-approximation

-Notebooks that approximate functions to comprehend machine learning with pytorch.
+Notebooks of simple models to comprehend machine learning with pytorch.

-## functions to approximate
+## function approximation
 - sin

+## Encoding
+- 64b input to 32b

+## methods and techniques
+- quantization - 32 bit weights to 8 bit